annatomka/annatomka.github.io/_posts/2015-09-23-angularjs-chat-example.md

 })();
 {% endhighlight %}

-Next we have to deal with the room servie.
+Next we have to deal with the room service.
 Create room.service.js file with the following content:

 {% highlight js %}
 (function () {